-- fibroids, which are usually noncancerous growths in the uterus
+- Fibroids, which are noncancerous growths in the uterus

 How is it diagnosed?

 Your healthcare provider will ask about your medical history and menstrual cycles.
 Your provider may ask you to keep a diary of bleeding and nonbleeding days, including notes about how heavy the bleeding was.
-You will also have a physical exam.
-You may have blood tests.
-You may have other tests that let your provider take samples of tissue from the uterus or look inside it, such as:
+You will have a physical exam.

-- Ultrasound scan: Sound waves are used to get pictures of the uterus, ovaries, and pelvis.
-The ultrasound probe may be put on your lower abdomen or into your vagina.
+- Ultrasound scan, which uses sound waves to show pictures of the pelvic organs.
+The ultrasound probe may be put on your lower belly or into your vagina.

-- Sonohysterogram: This is an ultrasound scan done after fluid is put into the uterus through a tube.
+- Sonohysterogram, which is an ultrasound scan done after fluid is put into the uterus through a tube

-- Hysteroscopy: Your provider puts a thin lighted tube with a camera into the vagina, through the cervix, and into the uterus so he or she can look inside the uterus.
+- Hysteroscopy, which uses a small lighted tube put into your vagina, through the cervix, and into the uterus to examine the inside of the uterus

-- Laparoscopy: Your provider puts a thin lighted tube with a camera into your belly and pelvis through a small cut near your bellybutton to look at the pelvic organs.
+- Laparoscopy, which uses a small lighted tube put into the belly through a small cut to look at the organs and tissues inside the belly